Ditransitive verbs in English

 Jon bought me a phone.

-In the above example, the direct objects (some chocolates, a phone) are coming after the indirect objects (him, me).
+In the above example, the direct objects (some chocolates, and a phone) come after the indirect objects (him, me).
 Let’s switch the places and see if the sentences still make sense.

 She gave some chocolates him. (incorrect)